Hillary Dupuis, MA, LMFT

 0 Comments

-This is so common in relationships it's often hard to see.
-Couples try to be understood without realizing how their behavior has impacted their partner.
-It can be very disarming when someone recognizes their part and takes accountability because it's vulnerable.
+This is so common in relationships, it's often hard to see.
+Couples try to be understood without realizing how their behavior impacts their partner.
+It's so refreshing when someone recognizes their part and takes accountability.
+It's called vulnerability.
 Give it a try.
 I bet it takes the steam out of any argument.

 0 Comments